 Have you got what it takes to spend a night on the streets?
 The Cardboard Citizens theatre company is a charity that provides support for homeless people by teaching them performing arts skills and producing touring productions.
-They’re recruiting for a fundraiser that will see supporters walk a mile – well, nine miles, actually – in the shoes of someone who has experienced homelessness.
+They’re recruiting for a fundraiser that will see supporters walk a mile – well, eight and a half miles, actually – in the shoes of someone who has experienced homelessness.

-In addition to the registration fee, walkers are asked to aim for a minimum sponsorship of £500 (£200 concessions).
+In addition to the registration fee, walkers are asked to aim for a minimum sponsorship of £250.
 The event is not suitable for under-18s.